 Some CD/Artist Info: Release in 2001, "Ease Down the Road" marks the seventh album in a long line of various monikers by artist Will Oldham.
 Previously he released CD's various names containing the word "Palace."
 Oldham adopted the identity of Bonnie "Prince" Billy on his album "I See A Darkness" and has stuck with it ever since.

 Genre: Indie, Folk, Post-Punk.
-(It's difficult to
+(It's difficult to label accurately.)

 Track Breakdown: